 1D fitting screenshot.

 SasView is an open source project currently hosted at GitHub.
 The software is written in Python with C and C++ modules providing some of the heavier computations.
 Persons interested in becoming developers are welcome and even encouraged.
-Anyone with a possible interest should contact the project management team at email@example.com.
+Have a look at how you can get involved or contact the project leadership team at firstname.lastname@example.org.
 Pull requests can also be made for one off contributions.
-Comments, suggestions, and other contributions are also welcome and can be made by emailing the development team at firstname.lastname@example.org.
+Comments, suggestions, and other contributions are also welcome and can be made by emailing the development team at email@example.com.
 The current list of tasks and bug tickets, which can be organized by milestone can be found here

 SAS analyis is a fairly broad term, potentially covering a huge amount of ground and often meaning different things to different people.
 As part of this project several boundaries were identified and defined.
 The first boundary is the distinction between SAS reduction and SAS analysis.
 Reduction is defined as the process that removes all instrument specific “artifacts” and produces a reduced data set containing only the “science” of the material being investigated.
 If done perfectly reduced data from any instrument should lie on top of one another with minor caveats regarding differences in the contrast term arising out of the use of different types of radiation.
 The rationale is that every instrument is different and every source is different.
 Thus reduction will always be a process relatively unique to the instrument on which the data was taken and only the facilities’ instrument scientists are truly qualified to know what all those details are.
 By contrast, once in reduced form, the job of the user scientist can begin in earnest as that is the data that contains the information he/she is seeking.
 Further, at this point the “analysis” problem becomes a completely common and generic problem so that all facilities and the community at large can easily collaborate having now the exact same needs.
 There are grey areas where the distinction is not as clear.
 However we believe in most cases the problem can be reduced to this separation.
 SasView is designed to operate on reduced data and thus should be instrument agnostic.